randrescastaneda/joyn/cran-comments.md

    WARNING
   'qpdf' is needed for checks on size reduction of PDFs

+* When run check_rhub() locally, I got
+0 errors | 0 warning | 1 notes

+The note reads:
+Maintainer: 'R.Andres Castaneda <acastanedaa@worldbank.org>'

+  New submission
+  Possibly mis-spelled words in DESCRIPTION:

+    Stata (11:29)
+    dplyr (10:39)

+Explanation: I need to mention both Stata and the R package dplyr to make it clear what my package does.

-* When run in Github Actions, I got no error, no warnings, no notes.
+* When run in Github Actions, I got,
+0 errors | 0 warning | 0 notes